-The Medicines Evaluation Board Agency (MEB) is responsible for preparing and implementing decisions by the Board and for pharmacovigilance in the Netherlands and falls under the Ministry of Health, Welfare and Sport (VWS).
-The organisation has more than 350 employees, of which many have a medical or pharmaceutical background.
+The Medicines Evaluation Board Agency (MEB) is responsible for preparing and implementing decisions by the Board and for pharmacovigilance in the Netherlands.
+It falls under the Ministry of Health, Welfare and Sport (VWS).
+The organisation has more than 460 employees, of which many have a medical or pharmaceutical background.
 Their daily task is to assess, monitor and encourage the proper use of medicines.

-In total the Agency deals with approximately 20,000 cases per year, ranging from administrative amendments to large-scale cases such as a medicine dossier with a new active substance and everything in between.
-Depending on what it involves, the case is discussed by the Board, with the chair, or is processed by an authorised signatory.
+In total the Agency deals with approximately 20,000 cases per year.
+These cases range from administrative amendments to large-scale cases such as a medicine dossier with a new active substance.
+Depending on the case, it is discussed by the Board, with the chair, or is processed by an authorised signatory.

 The Board is supported by the Agency, which covers the primary process, support units and various programmes.
-The units involved in the primary process are responsible for assessing and monitoring medicines, each on the basis of its own expertise.
-The primary process is backed up by the support units and programmes.
+The units within the primary process are responsible for assessing and monitoring medicines, each based on their own expertise.
+The primary process is supported by the support units and programmes.
 Our work also extends beyond the limits of our own organisation.
 For example, at various levels we cooperate with fellow authorities, healthcare providers and patients, in the Netherlands and elsewhere in Europe.

 The primary process